Trilevel and Multilevel Optimization using Monotone Operator Theory: Conclusion

 \section{Conclusion}

 We have shown how to approach a broad class of hierarchical convex optimization problems wherein the inner problems optimize the so-called composite functions, i.e., sums of a convex smooth function and a convex non-smooth one, and all but the inner-most problem consider a constraint set composed of minimizers of another problem.
 We have used proximal gradient operators in an iterative proximal-gradient algorithm related to ``SAM'' of \cite{Sabach2017}.
 For the first time, we consider diminishing sequences $\alpha_k$ and $\beta_k$ such that the large limit of $\frac{\beta_k}{\alpha_k}$ need not exist.
-The convergence is studied in a number of cases, depending on the choices of $\alpha_k$ and $\beta_k$, as well as independent of the choices of $\alpha_k$ and $\beta_k$, but using Fej\'er monotonicity.
-Iteration-complexity results show $\mathcal{O}(\frac{1}{k})$ rate of convergence.
+The convergence is studied in a number of cases, depending on the relative speed of convergence of $\alpha_k$ and $\beta_k$ and in some cases regularity properties of the problem layers.
+We showed standard $\mathcal{O}(\sqrt{\frac{1}{k}})$, $\mathcal{O}(\frac{1}{k})$, $\mathcal{O}(\frac{1}{(k+1)\sqrt{k}})$ rates of convergence for appropriate corresponding quantities.
+Future work can include introducing stochasticity to the problems.

+\bmhead{Acknowledgments} Shortly after we have posted our first draft on-line in arxiv, a team from the The University of Tokyo, RIKEN, and The Institute of Statistical Mathematics have submitted their draft \cite{Sato2021}, which considered rather a different method for a closely related problem, albeit without bounding rates of convergence.